VMware introduces cloud workload protection for AWS

 Another significant competitor is Palo Alto Networks‘ Prisma Cloud, a cloud workload protection solution designed to protect hosts, containers and serverless applications and manage vulnerabilities through a dashboard view.
 Palo Alto Networks recently announced raising third-quarter revenue of $1.4 billion.

-The main differentiator between VMware’s solution and competitors is its use of VMware Context, the organization’s security threat intelligence cloud.
+The main differentiator between VMware’s solution and competitors is its use of VMware Contexta, the organization’s security threat intelligence cloud.

 VentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative enterprise technology and transact.
 Learn more about membership.